scripting/titlelessFeedsHowto/README.md

 ### Your software is probably wrong

-I want to give you code to crib to make your software handle titleless items well.
+I am giving you <a href="https://github.com/scripting/titlelessFeedsHowto/blob/main/code.js">code to crib</a> to make your software handle titleless items well.

 In all likelihood your software does not do that currently.
 That's okay -- we can easily fix this.